f5devcentral/f5-automation-labs/docs/class1/module4/lab2.rst

 Using Postman select ``BIG-IQ Token (david)`` available in the Collections.
 Press Send.
 This, will save the token value as _f5_token.
 If your token expires, obtain a new token by resending the ``BIG-IQ Token``

 ..
-NOTE:: The token timeout is set to 5 min.
+WARNING:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.

 ..
 NOTE:: This lab work will be performed from
    ``Lab 4 - BIG-IQ and AS3`` folder in the Postman Collection